ys7i/react-calendar-timeline/rfcs/row-renderer/index.md

 - might have some issues aligning everything espically vertical lines
 - remove some props (TODO: get the props which will change)
 - add complixity to library usage for custom changes
+- render vertical components that could cover more than 1 row
+- added layers might block some actions

 There are tradeoffs to choosing any path.
 Attempt to identify them here.